unm-digital-history/campus-history/essays/maxwell-museum/index.md

 [^note4]: "Throwback Thursday.
 Maxwell Exhibitions: Yer Dialege!
 Kuna Women's Art," Maxwell Museum of Anthropology, June 10, 2021, https://maxwellmuseum.unm.edu/maxwell-at-home/maxwell-history/throwback-thursday-maxwell-exhibitions-yer-dailege-kuna-women%E2%80%99s-art.

-{% include scrollybox/bg.html
-  height="220"
-  image-url="images/abqjournal-kuna.jpg"
-  pre-box-space = "100vh"
-  font-size = "250%"
-  line-height = "150%"
-  box-content='
-      "Mola-making is an important part of a woman's life, not just a leisure activity.
+{% include scrollybox/bg.html height="220" image-url="images/abqjournal-kuna.jpg" pre-box-space = "100vh" font-size = "250%" line-height = "150%" box-content='"Mola-making is an important part of a woman's life, not just a leisure activity.
 A great deal of time is spent making molas.
 Women sew while visiting, traveling, listening in village meetings or sitting by themselves.
-Young girls are encouraged to learn to sew as early as they seem interested, which may be at age 3 or 4." [^note5].'
+Young girls are encouraged to learn to sew as early as they seem interested, which may be at age 3 or 4." ' %}
-%}
-[^note5]: Hugh Gallagher, "Folk Art Exhibit: Maxwell Displays Kuna Blouses," *Albuquerque Journal*, October 26, 1978; Maxwell Museum Institutional Archives, Exhibit Boxes, Kuna Women's Art, 1978-79, University of New Mexico, Albuquerque, New Mexico.